medic/cht-docs/content/en/contribute/medic/product-development-process/ux-research-repo/synthesizing-nuggets.md

 linkTitle: "Synthesizing Nuggets"
 weight: 4
 description: >
-  How to synthesize nuggets in the UX Research Repository
+  How to synthesize nuggets in the UX Research Repository to identify insights
 ---

 1. Product owners review new Nuggets weekly